chromaui/chromatic-docs/src/content/notInNavigation/visual-testing-addon.md

 ## How to run visual tests

 Get started visual testing by introducing a change in one of your components; for example, change a background color or font size.
 Then save the file, and commit your local changes.
-Click the "Run tests" button in the toolbar to begin the process.
+Click the "Play" button in the sidebar to begin the process.
 This will:

 1. Connect to Chromatic
 2. Start a local build, which will: